Horschel, Gooch share the lead on a brutal day at Bay Hill

 “I didn’t really feel out of it at the beginning of the day,” Scheffler said.

+He and everyone else had an idea of what to expect on a course that is a strong test in any condition.
+Add gusts of about 15 mph and greens so baked by the sun there was barely any grass, and this was all the best players in golf could handle.

-Gooch, the Oklahoman who won his first PGA Tour title in the final event of last year, made a 35-foot birdie on the tough 15th, followed with a 15-foot birdie on the next hole and was in the lead until a tee shot into ankle-deep rough on the final hole kept him from reaching the green.
+Gooch, the Oklahoman who won his first PGA Tour title in the final event of last year, was up to the task He rolled in a 35-foot birdie putt on the tough 15th, followed with a 15-foot birdie on the next hole and was in the lead until a tee shot into ankle-deep rough on the final hole kept him from reaching the green.

 Gooch and Horschel were at 7-under 209.